 The verification email shall have a verify email button that when clicked updates the user's account to active.

-The system will prevent the user from accessing the system or uploading data to the system until the user's email address has been verified.
+The system shall prevent the user from accessing the system or uploading data to the system until the user's email address has been verified.

+The system shall require an admin user to verify that a user has permission to upload medical data to the database.

 The system shall require a secure password.